Training Within Industry (TWI)

 Exclusive Partner For TWI Institute

 A suite of skills for fostering organizational excellence and transforming business culture.
-TWI is foundational to Learn in that it provides your frontline personnel with skills to establish a culture for change, improve methods and facilitate standard work.
-In the 1950’s and 1960’s, before becoming “Lean”, Toyota built the TWI skills of their leaders.
+TWI enhances solutions in providing your frontline personnel with skills to establish a culture for change, improve methods and facilitate standard work.

 Click HERE to visit TWI Institute Homepage.